2024-06-24

 HTMX code

 Pages that display thumbnail galleries using sprites are generated by expandfile from .htmx source.
-Small SQL databases list the images to be shown and what to do when the thumbnail is clicked; the *sqlloop builtin iterates over such databases selecting images to display and expanding templates.
+A small local SQL database lists the images to be shown in the gallery and what to do when the thumbnail is clicked; the *sqlloop builtin iterates over such databases selecting images to display and expanding templates that generate HTML.
 The HTMX source file uses the *sqlloop builtin function to generate a temporary shell script that re-creates the packed thumbnail sprite images, noting the offset of the thumbnail.
 The loop also generates CSS definitions for each thumbnail, using the offset.
 The HTMX source inserts the generated CSS definitions in the HEAD of the page, and then executes the shell script with the *shell builtin function.
-The source file later uses a second *sqlloop to generate a list of IMG tags for displaying thumbnails that pop up a full size image.
-With this arrangement, the HTMX file need not be changed when a new image is added.
+The source file later uses a second *sqlloop to generate the list of IMG tags that display thumbnails that pop up a full size image.
+With this arrangement, the HTMX file does not change when a new image is added to the SQL database.

 If I change any element on a page with galleries, the macros regenerate all the CSS classes, all the IMG tags, and all combined sprite image files.
 This takes a few seconds and ensures that all the HTML and graphics elements match.
 When I test the page in a browser, I have to force reload the page's graphics.

-(Just to be clear, HTMX macro expansion, SQL queries, shell scripts.. all this tricky stuff is done on my development computer, before deploying compiled HTML pages to the web server.
+(Just to be clear, HTMX macro expansion, SQL queries, shell scripts.. all this tricky stuff is done on my development computer, before deploying compiled static HTML pages to the web server.
 The web server does nothing but find and send HTML pages on request, without any database accesses or content creation.
-When the HTML page reaches whe user's browser, the browser lays out the page using CSS rules and displays it.
-On some galleries, a click on a small image will execute JavaScript to display a popup.
-This design provides high speed page access while supporting expressive and concise page definition.)
+When the HTML page reaches the user's browser, the browser lays out the page using CSS rules and displays it.
+On some multicians.org galleries, a click on a small image will execute JavaScript to display a popup.
+This design provides high speed page access and expressive and concise page definition.)

 Example: Home Page Slider

 I decided to use sprites for this display to make the site's home page load as fast as possible, to make sure Google didn't penalize the page.
 (Chrome Lighthouse says the page is fully up in 0.5 seconds.
-After that, changing images does not contact the web server again.)
-Using sprites for the slider images was an easy upgrade: I changed the IMG tag to show a 1x1 transparent GIF for each sprite and added a BACKGROUND CSS class, and generated the packed JPG file and the CSS class definitions whenever the home page or the slider definitions change.
+After that, changing to a new sliding image does not contact the web server again.)
+Using sprites for the slider images was similar to the gallery page changes: I changed the IMG tag to show a 1x1 transparent GIF for each sprite and added a BACKGROUND CSS class, and to generate the packed JPG file and the CSS class definitions whenever the home page or the slider definitions change.

-The HTML IMG tags, CSS definitions, and packed image are generated by about 40 lines of expandfile code when the page is compiled by iterating over a little SQL database table, homeslider, with 15 rows that specify the picture file name, a text caption to be overlaid over the image with its color and placement, a link target (another HTML page on the site), and a TITLE attribute.
-The overlay text can reference expandfile variables with values computed at page compilation time, so that an image can be captioned, e.g. "5015 Documents".
+The HTML IMG tags, CSS definitions, and packed JPG file are generated by about 40 lines of expandfile code when the page is compiled by iterating over a little SQL database table, homeslider, with 15 rows that specify the picture file name, a text caption to be overlaid over the image with its color, style, and placement, a link target (another HTML page on the site), and a TITLE attribute.
+The overlay text can insert expandfile variables with values computed at page compilation time, so that an image can be captioned, e.g. "5015 Documents".
 Macros generate the HTML and corresponding CSS that are referenced by the JavaScript slider function.
 It's elegant: the JavaScript slider doesn't know about the sprites, and the sprites don't need to know about the slider code.

-Here is the definition of the SQL table:
+Here is the definition of the SQL table that generates the sliding images panel for multicians.org:

 -- homeslider table